RichardLitt/the-travel-shelf/README.md

 > A magazine and index of beautiful global independent bookstores

+## Info

+Current Version: 1.0.0

+Built with a React front-end using Sass and a Node/Express backend

+Persistent data stored in a MongoDB database hosted on mlab.com

+Database URI connection scheme loaded as an environment variable named MONGODB_URI from a .env file located in the root directory

 ## Usage

-Starter pack for Bootstrap 4 Beta
-Includes complete Bootstrap 4.0.0-beta dev environment with gulp and sass
-Version: 1.0.0

-Persistent data stored in a MongoDB database
-To connect a database, create a .env file in the root directory and assign the database's URI connection scheme to a variable called MONGODB_URI
-example: MONGODB_URI=mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]

-Install Dependencies

-npm install
+npm install to install dependencies

-Compile Sass & Run Dev Server
+npm run backend to launch backend

-npm start
+npm start to run app in development mode

-Files are compiled into /src
+Open http://localhost:3000 to view app in the browser

 ## Contribute

 Please contribute if you'd like.
 This is an open project.
 [Open an issue!](https://github.com/RichardLitt/the-travel-shelf/issues/new)

-Please note that all interaction here conforms to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that all interaction here conforms to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md)

 ## License